prodrigues/home-setup/terminal/README.md

 Some of the ideas or plugins mentioned are not mine, so you might be interested in knowing their sources:
 - [bash-git-prompt](https://github.com/magicmonty/bash-git-prompt)
-- [mac-dev-setup](https://github.com/nicolashery/mac-dev-setup#projects-folder), where I grabbed the idea to split in separate files some common bash tasks.
+- [mac-dev-setup](https://github.com/nicolashery/mac-dev-setup#projects-folder), where I grabbed the idea to split in separate files some common bash tasks, and some tweaks to the prompt.
 - [Solarized Theme](https://github.com/altercation/solarized)